scratchfoundation/scratch-www/README.md

 * Some update attempts to production data made through a development version of the web client

 Additionally, if you set `FALLBACK=https://scratch.mit.edu`, be aware that clicking on links to parts of the website not yet migrated over (currently such as `Discuss`, `Profile`, `My Stuff`, etc.) will take you to the Scratch website itself.

-### Windows

-Some users have experienced difficulties when trying to get our web client to work on Windows.

-One solution could be to use [Cygwin](https://www.cygwin.com/).
-If that doesn't work, you might want to use [Wubi](https://wiki.ubuntu.com/WubiGuide) (Windows XP, Vista, 7) or [Wubiuefi](https://github.com/hakuna-m/wubiuefi) (Windows 8 or higher).
-Wubi(uefi) is a Windows Installer for Ubuntu that allows you to have Ubuntu and Windows on one disk, without the need of an extra partition.